How To Do 2 Digit By 2 Digit Multiplication

 • Practice Regularly: The more you practice, the more comfortable and confident you’ll become with two-digit multiplication.

 • Break Down Numbers: If you find it difficult to multiply large numbers, break them down into smaller, more manageable parts.
-For example, instead of multiplying 27 by 15, you can multiply 27 by 10 and 27 by 5, then add the results.
+Here's one way to look at it: instead of multiplying 27 by 15, you can multiply 27 by 10 and 27 by 5, then add the results.

 • Use Estimation: Before you start multiplying, estimate the answer to get a sense of what the result should be.
 This can help you catch any significant errors.